-So many people comment on these pieces that we have decided to make them available on our site.
-We have only a few to start, to test the waters.
-We hope people will buy them for the women they love - mothers, daughters, friends, sisters, partners - knowing that the linked circles can represent something unique to each person who wears them, and that each piece was made rich with this long history of friendship and love.
+So many people commented on the staff pieces that we made more, and now they're available on our site.
+People buy them for the women they love - mothers, daughters, friends, sisters, partners - knowing that the linked circles can represent something unique to each person or pair who wears them, and that each piece was made rich with this long history of friendship and love.

 "Sarah and I have known each other since girlhood, when we were navigating the treacherous waters of middle school, and later high school.
 Even back then, she had a fascination with luxury beauty and health products—a love we both shared, in addition to an adherence to Jane Fonda fitness routines.
 I am profoundly grateful that the Internet didn’t yet exist, or else there might have been actual proof of this.

 Despite attending the same small high school, we didn’t see much of each other as teenagers, and after graduation we fell out of touch.
 It was only about 7 or so years ago that Sarah rekindled our friendship, partly out of curiosity, partly because she had recently lost her mother to cancer, and knew that I had, too, and thought we might once again navigate the treacherous waters of grief together.
 However, the serious discussions soon enough devolved into hilarity, as we realized that after all these years apart we shared so many similar enthusiasms and amusements.